How Much Does DocuSign Cost?

 DOCUSIGN - USAGE LIMITS

-Before we get into the cost of each of DocuSign’s plans, we need to have a frank discussion about eSignature usage limits.
+Before we get into each of DocuSign’s pricing plans, we need to have a frank discussion about eSignature usage limits.
 While you might expect usage limits on free options for eSignature software, most eSignature platforms come with a maximum number of contracts you can send out per year - for DocuSign, this number tops out at 100 — however, this can be negotiated through their Enterprise plan.

 In addition to this, all but DocuSign’s Enterprise plan are designed to be used by five members of your organization.
 Similarly to the usage limits, this can be negotiated, but in order to do so you must speak to a DocuSign representative over the phone to design a customized plan.